siddhesh-coder/Interactive-Product-Catalog/README.md

 **Authentication:**

-1. **Auth0:** A flexible authentication and authorization platform, used to handle user authentication securely.
+1. **Firebase:** A flexible authentication and authorization , used to handle user authentication securely.

 **Payment Gateway:**